webdriverio-community/wdio-electron-service/README.md

 ## Development

-Check out our [development doc](./docs/development.md) if you are interested in contributing.
+Read the [development doc](./docs/development.md) if you are interested in contributing.

 ## Example Integrations